adriaan-vd-graaf/genome_integration/docs/source/about_genome_integration.md

 ```

 ### Mendelian randomization

+`genome_integration` Is able to do MR analyses in the following way:

 ```python
 from genome_integration import causal_inference
 #eQTL betas, exposure tuples are beta and SE of the estimates.